Mickey Mouse: Debut (1928)

-Mickey was first seen in a test screening of the cartoon short Plane Crazy, on May 15, 1928, but it failed to impress the audience and Walt could not find a distributor for it.
-Walt went on to produce a second Mickey short, The Gallopin' Gaucho, which was also not released for lack of a distributor.
+Mickey was first seen in a test screening of the cartoon short Plane Crazy, on May 15, 1928, but it failed to impress the audience and Disney could not find a distributor.
+Disney went on to produce a second Mickey short, The Gallopin' Gaucho, which also could not find a distributor.

 Steamboat Willie was first released on November 18, 1928, in New York.
 It was co-directed by Walt Disney and Ub Iwerks.
 Iwerks again served as the head animator, assisted by Les Clark, Johnny Cannon, Wilfred Jackson and Dick Lundy.
 This short was a nod to Buster Keaton's Steamboat Bill, Jr., released earlier that year.
 Although it was the third Mickey cartoon produced, it was the first to find a distributor, and thus is considered by The Disney Company as Mickey's debut.
 It also featured some design refinements, and included the use of a bouncing ball on the film print to allow conductors and musicians to match the tempo of their music with the film.

 The cartoon was not the first cartoon to feature a soundtrack connected to the action.
 Fleischer Studios, headed by brothers Dave and Max Fleischer, had already released a number of sound cartoons using the DeForest system in the mid-1920s.
 However, these cartoons did not keep the sound synchronized throughout the film.
 For Willie, Disney had the sound recorded with a click track that kept the musicians on the beat.
 This precise timing is apparent during the "Turkey in the Straw" sequence when Mickey's actions exactly match the accompanying instruments.
 Animation historians have long debated who had served as the composer for the film's original music.
 This role has been variously attributed to Wilfred Jackson, Carl Stalling and Bert Lewis, but identification remains uncertain.
 Walt Disney himself was voice actor for both Mickey and Minnie and would remain the source of Mickey's voice through 1946 for theatrical cartoons.
 Jimmy MacDonald took over the role in 1946, but Walt provided Mickey's voice again from 1955 to 1959 for The Mickey Mouse Club television series on ABC.